Keeping a chinchilla in your bedroom makes a lot of sense.

 This is very important.

-This is especially true if you decide that you want not to use a bedroom and use something such as I do like a basement or other area of the home that may be prone to more humid air.
+This is especially true if you decide that you do not want to use a bedroom and use something like a basement or other area of the home that may be prone to more humid air.

 Limit the Mess

-I’d much rather poop fall to the floor in a mudroom, utility room, or even the basement instead of my bedroom.
+I’d much rather have poop fall on the floor in a mudroom, utility room, or even the basement, instead of my bedroom.

 At the end of the day, nothing is stopping you from using your bedroom for your chinchilla.

-If you’re okay with losing a bit of sleep and you can meet the other conditions, we discussed in this post then you are perfectly safe to use your bedroom for your chinchillas resting spot and cage.
+If you’re okay with losing a bit of sleep and you can meet the other conditions we discussed in this post, then you are perfectly safe to use your bedroom for your chinchilla’s cage.